What are the penalties for breaking a variable mortgage versus a fixed one?

+So, you’re ready to start looking for your dream home.
+But before you make an offer, you’ll need to answer an important question: “What will my mortgage payment be?”
+Our calculator is designed to help you figure that out, based on the interest rate you’re paying, the size of your mortgage and your down payment (plus a few other factors).

 When you’re getting a mortgage, it’s important to understand how much you can afford to pay every month.
-Our mortgage calculator is designed to help you figure that out, based on the interest rate you’re paying, the size of your mortgage and your down payment (plus, a few other factors).

-You should use our calculator as your guide to budgeting for your mortgage.
-It can help you figure out how big of a down payment you need, whether you need a fixed-rate or variable-rate mortgage, and how much you can actually afford to pay for your home.
+If you’re buying a home or property in Canada, use our mortgage payment calculator as your guide to budgeting for your purchase.
+It can help you figure out how much of a down payment you need, whether you need a fixed or variable mortgage, and how much you can actually afford to pay for your home.

 Smart budgeting begins with the right tools.
 Our mortgage calculator is one of them.

 Using LowestRates.ca allows you to view mortgage rates from a number of different lenders.
 This saves you the effort of having to call different banks and compare their rates to get the best deal.
 Using our website saves you both time and money.

 Most financial institutions rarely advertise their best mortgage rates.
 You may need to visit a branch and negotiate to see their most competitive offer.
 Our website eliminates that step.
 We ask the banks and brokers listed on our website to show us their best rates.
 Lower rates help increase their business, while helping you spend less — everyone wins.

 For a big-ticket purchase like a house, the bank requires some cash upfront in exchange for the financing they’ll provide.
 This, in a nutshell, is a down payment.